The Clock Towers: Description

-The tallest tower in the complex is the tallest building in Saudi Arabia, at 601 meters (1,972 feet) and a total surface area of 32,000 square meters.
-It is the sixth-tallest freestanding structure in the world, surpassing the Ping An Finance Centre in Shenzhen, China but shorter than the Burj Khalifa in Dubai, UAE, the Merdeka 118 in Kuala Lumpur, Malaysia, the One World Trade Center in Lower Manhattan, New York City, the Tokyo Skytree in Tokyo, Japan, the Zifeng Tower in Nanjing, Jiangsu, China, the Shanghai Tower in Shanghai, China, the CN Tower in Toronto, Ontario, Canada, and the Canton Tower in Guangzhou, China.
+The tallest tower in the complex is the tallest building in Saudi Arabia, at 601 m and a total surface area of 32,000 square meters.
+It is the sixth-tallest freestanding structure in the world, surpassing the Ping An Finance Centre in Shenzhen, China but shorter than the Burj Khalifa in Dubai, UAE, the Merdeka 118 in Kuala Lumpur, Malaysia, the Tokyo Skytree in Tokyo, Japan, the Shanghai Tower in Shanghai, China, and the Canton Tower in Guangzhou, China.

 The site of the complex is across the piazza to the south from the main entrance (King Abdul-Aziz Gate) to the Masjid al Haram mosque, which houses the Kaaba.
 It accommodates worshippers visiting the Kaaba.
 The tallest tower in the complex also contains a five-star hotel, operated by Fairmont Hotels and Resorts, to help provide lodging for the millions of pilgrims that travel to Mecca annually to participate in the Hajj.

 In addition, The Clock Towers has a five-story shopping mall (The Clock Towers Shopping Center) and a parking garage capable of holding over a thousand vehicles.

-The building was planned to be 734 m (2,408 ft) tall in 2006.
-In 2009, it was published that the final height would be 601 m (1,972 ft).
+The building was planned to be 734 m tall in 2006.
+In 2009, it was published that the final height would be 601 m.
 The complex was built by the Saudi Binladin Group, Saudi Arabia's largest construction company.
 The façade was constructed by Premiere Composite Technologies, and the clock by German tower clock manufacturer PERROT GmbH & Co.
 KG Turmuhren und Läuteanlagen.
+Because of its location in Mecca, non-Muslim members of the construction team were not allowed to visit the site, and some specialists from Poland and Germany converted to Islam to be able to do so.
 According to the Saudi Ministry of Religious Endowments, the overall project cost US$15 billion.

 Clock

-There are clock faces on all four side of the main hotel tower.
-The total height of the clock is 57 m (187 ft), situated above the media displays under the clock faces.
-At 43 m × 43 m (141 ft × 141 ft), these are the largest in the world.
-The roof of the clock is 450 m (1,480 ft) above the ground, making it the world's most elevated architectural clock.
-A spire has been added on top of the clock giving it a total height of 601 m (1,972 ft).
+There are clock faces on all four sides of the main hotel tower.
+The total height of the clock is 57 m, situated above the media displays under the clock faces.
+At 43 × 43 m, these are the largest in the world.
+The roof of the clock is 450 m above the ground, making it the world's most elevated architectural clock.
+A spire has been added on top of the clock giving it a total height of 601 m.
 Behind the clock faces, there is an astronomy exhibition.
 In the spire base and the iron-covered floors (The Jewel) there is a scientific center that is used to sight the moon at the beginning of the Islamic months, and to operate an atomic clock that controls the tower clock faces.